runatlantis/atlantis/runatlantis.io/docs/server-side-repo-config.md

   # its atlantis.yaml file.
   allowed_overrides: [apply_requirements, workflow]

+  # allowed_workflows specifies which workflows the repos that match
+  # are allowed to select.
+  allowed_workflows: [custom]

   # allow_custom_workflows defines whether this repo can define its own
   # workflows.
 If false (default), the repo can only use server-side defined
   # workflows.